TheGoldenRatio/thegoldenratio.github.com/about.markdown

 ### A bit of myself:

-- I'm currently a **product manager** at an **AI startup**.
+- I'm currently a **product manager** at an [**AI startup**](https://demo.unibit.ai/).
 We're using **natural language generation** and large datasets to automate news publishing
-- I was a consultant at a leading **strategy / innovation consulting** firm in Boston.
+- I was a consultant at a leading [**strategy / innovation consulting firm**](https://www.newmarketsadvisors.com/) in Boston.
 Industries I worked in: financial services, fintech, pharma, healthcare, software.
 Clients ranged from the Fortune 100 to startups
-- I was a part of the **start-up team** for the **University of Central Asia** in Kyrgyzstan.
+- I was a part of the **start-up team** for the [**University of Central Asia**](https://www.ucentralasia.org/) in Kyrgyzstan .
 I worked in Student Life and helped to establish campus life and extracurriculars at the first fully residential, liberal arts university in Central Asia
 - I graduated cum laude from **Yale University** in 2016.
-I double majored in **political science** and **mechanical engineering**.
-I was a bit indecisive
+I double majored in **political science** and **mechanical engineering**

 ### My interests: